A Day in the Life of Your Average Caffeine Connoisseur

 The Cons of Caffeine and Lung Disease

-The verdict is still out on the impact caffeine has on sufferers of chronic lung diseases like COPD or pulmonary fibrosis.
-Historically, researchers have believed that caffeine negatively affected sufferers because caffeine quickens breathing.
-For individuals who experience difficulty breathing or an inability to absorb large amounts of oxygen, this hastened breathing pattern could be dangerous.
+The verdict is still out on the impact that caffeine has on people with chronic lung diseases like chronic obstructive lung disease (COPD) or pulmonary fibrosis.
+Historically, researchers believed that caffeine negatively affected sufferers because it quickens breathing.
+For individuals who experience difficulty breathing or have an inability to absorb large amounts of oxygen, this quickened breathing pattern could be dangerous.

 The Pros of Caffeine and Lung Disease

-Recent studies are telling a different story.
 In 2009, a study conducted at the University of Texas showed the potential for caffeine to actually improve lung function.
 The study looked at the amount of coffee consumed, smoking habits and pulmonary function.
-The results were surprising.
-Smokers with lung damage actually showed an increase in lung function with an increased amount of coffee consumption.
+The results surprised some researchers.
+Smokers with lung damage actually showed an increase in lung function when they increased coffee consumption.

-Sufferers of chronic lung diseases may have more options than they realize.
-While caffeine is still being studied to determine whether it could be a potential treatment option, sufferers are finding relief and lung function improvement with stem cell therapy at the Lung Institute.
-For more information about stem cell therapy, contact the Lung Institute at (800) 729-3065.
+While caffeine is still being studied to determine whether it could be a potential treatment option for people with chronic lung diseases, there are currently other options.
+Some people are finding relief and quality of life improvement after receiving cellular therapy from the Lung Health Institute.
+To learn more about cellular therapy, contact the Lung Health Institute at 888-745-6697.